mgmehra2005/mgmehra2005/README.md

 <h1 align="center">👋 Hey, I’m Matang Mehra</h1>
-<p>I'm a BTech student at Dr. A.P.J.
-Abdul Kalam Technical University majoring in Computer Science.
-I'm passionate about programming, ethical hacking, video editing, and graphic design.
+<p>I'm a B.Tech student at <q>Dr. A.P.J.
+Abdul Kalam Technical University</q> majoring in Computer Science.
+I'm passionate about programming, 💻ethical hacking, 📹video editing, and graphic design.
 I am also a skilled developer with experience in Python, Python Tkinter, HTML, and CSS. </p>

 <br>
 - Feel free to contribute in my Programs